 Like other Nikon exotics it’s delivered in a massively oversized cardboard box but inside it contains a large Pelican type hard-case, instead of the more usual soft-padded type.
-I didn’t weigh the case but it appears a bit lighter than others of its kind, however it’s large and impractical for anything other than storage (or occasional transportation in the boot of the car or a van).
+I didn’t weigh the case but it appears a bit lighter than others of its kind, however, while fantastic, it’s a bit large and impractical for anything other than storage (or occasional transportation in the boot of the car or a van).

-It’s also delivered with a short (roughly 4cm) metal screw-in hood, that’s nicely flocked and has a rubber ‘bumper’ and blacked out markings.
-Besides offering token protection from stray sunlight and rain, the hood also has another, more important, function that isn’t immediately obvious.
+It’s also delivered with a short (roughly 4cm) metal screw-in hood that’s nicely flocked and has a rubber ‘bumper’ and blacked-out markings.
+Besides offering token protection from stray sunlight and light rain, the hood also has another, more important, function that isn’t immediately obvious.

-This is where the hood comes in particularly handy, as it screws into the huge focusing ring, rather than the extending barrel and protects the front group.
+This is where the hood is particularly handy, as it screws into the huge focusing ring, rather than the extending barrel and protects the front group.
 It can be left in place and doesn’t make the lens feel that much more bulky.

-Although a bit narrower than the Canon RF 28-70mm F2L USM lens it is around the same length but it is far heavier and a real handful on the Nikon Z 7.
-Part of this is due to the weight but it is compounded by a heavy (but smooth) helicoid with a long throw of close to 350-degrees.
+Although a bit narrower than the superb Canon RF 28-70mm F2L USM lens it is around the same length but it is far heavier.
+That makes it a bit of a handful on the Nikon Z 7.
+Part of the trouble is due to the weight of course, but it is compounded by a heavy (but smooth) helicoid with a long throw of close to 350 degrees.

-It may be unwieldy, but like the exotics models of Nikon’s heyday, such as the Nikkor 6mm F2.8, 13mm F5.6, 300mm F2.0 (not F2.8) and one of the rarest and most expensive in the line-up at the time, the Zoom-Nikkor 180-600mm F8 ED, you rarely see quality like this.
+It may be unwieldy but like the esoteric models of Nikon’s heyday, such as the incredible Nikkor 6mm F2.8, 13mm F5.6, 300mm F2.0 IFED (not F2.8) and one of the rarest and most expensive in the line-up at the time, the Zoom-Nikkor 180-600mm F8 ED, you rarely see quality like this.
 The focusing ring’s finely machined knurling is very effective; the ridges feel like they’re biting into the skin.
 What’s more, as the Z 7 viewfinder displays the image at the taking aperture (up to F6.3), there can’t be any excuses when it comes to focusing accuracy.

-On a tripod with the weight supported, it’s a far easier but as you might imagine, this is a difficult lens to focus hand held, at least with subjects that are at close distances.
+On a tripod with the weight supported, it’s a far easier proposition but, as you might imagine, this is a difficult lens to focus handheld, at least with subjects that are at close distances.
 Depth of field on a 45MP camera is of course very shallow wide open.
 At and close to the minimum focus distance the focus point is disturbed by your breathing or the breathing of your subject, making accurate focusing complete guesswork handheld.

 Focus peaking isn’t much help, indeed it’s distracting but others might disagree.

-The default setting on the Nikon Z 7 for the L.Fn button on the lens is ‘exposure lock’, but the magnify image option is probably more relevant.
-Still that L.Fn button is hard to reach when holding the camera vertically (so another option would be to re-program the camera’s AF-On button to magnify, switching between lens and camera at will).
+The default setting on the Nikon Z 7 for the L.Fn button located on the lens is ‘exposure lock’, but the ‘magnify image’ option is probably more relevant.
+Still, that L.Fn button is hard to reach when holding the camera vertically (so another option would be to re-program the camera’s AF-On button to magnify, switching between lens and camera at will).

 How does it stand out?

-All images developed to taste in Capture One Pro 12.
+All images were developed to taste in Capture One Pro 12.

-I hope to have the lens second time, where I’ll write a more in-depth review.
+I hope to have the lens a second time, where I’ll write a more in-depth review.